SykoDK/SykoDK/README.md

 - 👋 Hi, I’m @SykoDK
-- 👀 I’m interested in Computer Programming
+- 💻 I am interested in Computer Programming and Web Development
-- 🌱 I’m currently learning Python and Java
+- 🦅 I am currently a student at the University of Mary Washington
+- 🤞 I am currently learning Java programming and I am looking forward to what the future holds for me and computers.

 <!---
 SykoDK/SykoDK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.